steelwheels/JSTools/Document/jsgrep-man.md

 # Examples
 ````
-jsgrep --and --key "key0" --value "val1"  ... ex1
+jsgrep --key "key0" --value "val1"    ... example1
-jsgrep --property "key0" "val1"           ... ex2
+jsgrep --property "key0" "val1"       ... example2
 ````
-The following object matches pattern of ex1.
-But does not match pattern of ex2.
+The following object matches pattern of *example1*.
+But does not match pattern of *example2*.
 ````
 {
     key0 : val0,